Deep Clustering by Semantic Contrastive Learning: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel \textit{\fullname} (\abbrname) method for high-level semantic understanding of visual data without learning from manual labels.
 The \abbrname model addresses the fundamental limitation of instance contrastive learning by imposing the cluster structure into the unlabelled training data so to jointly learn discriminative visual feature representations and reason about cluster decision boundaries while avoiding the inherent contradiction between their learning objectives.
 By learning visual features with high robustness to temporal (intermediate) cluster assignments in the course of model training, \abbrname mitigates the common error-propagation problem of contemporary deep clustering techniques.
-Moreover, by exploring semantic relations from contrastive visual similarity, the clusters yielded by \abbrname encode unique and consistent visual characteristics, hence, is potentially mapped to the underlying classes one-to-one, \ie semantically plausible.
-Extensive experiments on six object recognition datasets demonstrate the superiority of the proposed \abbrname model over a wide range of the state-of-the-art deep clustering and contrastive models.
-Detailed ablation and qualitative studies were conducted for in-depth analysis.
+Moreover, by exploring semantic relations from contrastive visual similarity, the clusters yielded by \abbrname encode unique and consistent visual characteristics.
+Hence, \abbrname is semantically more plausible.
+Experiments on six object recognition datasets show the \abbrname's superiority over the state-of-the-art deep clustering and instance contrastive models.